American Sign Language/English Interpreting

 When students graduate with a bachelor’s degree in ASL/English Interpreting they are prepared to find challenging careers working as interpreters in educational, medical, business, religious, and a variety of other settings.

-The demand for Sign Language Interpreters is expected to rise 29% from 2014 to 2024, an increase of 17,500 jobs.
+The demand for Sign Language Interpreters is expected to rise 2% from 2024 to 2034, an increase of 6,900 jobs.
+The average median wage for an interpreter is $49,010.

 The ASL/English Interpreting program is accredited by The Commission of Collegiate Interpreter Education (CCIE).